nordeck/neoboard-templates/Advent Calendar 2024/2024-12-06-neoboard/index.md

 Today, I want you to experiment with some simple programming.
 Some ideas for NeoBoard templates are too complex to put together by hand.
 That's when I resort to TypeScript and some programming.

-The following code runs in Deno and Bun.
+The following code runs in NodeJS, Deno and Bun.

 ```ts
 const neoboard = {